onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

 * Subscription in the DOC project to changes in submodule repositories.
-  These changes appear in the DOC project as commits with title 'Updated git submodules' when a change to a contributing project repository is merged.
+  These changes appear in the DOC project as commits with title :ref:`'Updated git submodules' when a change to a contributing project<:master_index>` repository is merged.
 No DOC project code review occurs, only a submodule repository commit hash is updated to track the head of each contributing master branch.